open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/messaging.md

 ## Send Message Metric Instruments

-The following metric instruments SHOULD be captured for every message send operation.
+The following metric instruments SHOULD be captured for every message send operation unless the producer is batching.
+If the producer is batching some metrics may be omitted (e.g. `messaging.producer.duration` and `messaging.producer.compressed.bytes`).

 | Name                 | Instrument    | Units        | Description |
 |----------------------|---------------|--------------|-------------|